Separation for isometric group actions and hyperimaginary independence: Applications in continuous logic

 \begin{definition} Let $x$ and $y$ be tuples of variables of the same sort.
 A \textbf{definable pseudo-metric in $x$} is a continuous function $\rho\colon S_{xy}(T)\to\R$ such that for any $M\models T$, $\rho^{M}$ is a pseudometric on $M^x$. \end{definition}

 Next we revisit the construction of definable metrics for hyperimaginary sorts.
-This is a special case of \cite[Theorem 2.20]{BCat}, which is stated in the context of compact abstract theories.
+This is a special case of \cite[Theorem 2.20]{BCat}, which is stated in the context of compact abstract theories (see \cite[Section 3.1]{BYdgs} for a translation to metric structures).
 The proof we present here is a simplified version of a proof originally presented in the second author's thesis \cite[Lemma 3.4.4]{Hanson-thesis}.

-\begin{proposition}[Ben Yaacov \cite{BCat}] Let $E(x,y)$ be a countably type-definable equivalence relation.
+\begin{proposition}[Ben Yaacov \cite{BCat,BYdgs}] Let $E(x,y)$ be a countably type-definable equivalence relation.
 Then there is a definable pseudo-metric $\rho$ in $x$ such that for any $a,b\in\M^x$, $E(a,b)$ if and only if $\rho(ab)=0$. \end{proposition} \begin{proof} Let $F(xy,x'y')$ be the countably type-definable equivalence relation given by $E(x,x')\wedge y=y'$, where $x'$ and $y'$ are tuples of the same sort as $x$.
 Define a relation $\equiv_F$ on $S_{xy}(T)$ so that $\tp(ab)\equiv_F \tp(a'b')$ if and only if $ab_F\equiv a'b'_F$.
 By basic facts on hyperimaginaries, $\equiv_F$ is a well-defined closed equivalence relation.
 Consider the type space $S_F(T)$ corresponding to the quotient of $S_{xy}(T)$ by $\equiv_F$, and let $\pi\colon S_{xy}(T)\to S_F(T)$ be the quotient map.
 By assumption on $E$, the set $G\coloneqq \{p\in S_{xy}(T):p\vdash E(x,y)\}$ is a closed $G_\delta$ set in $S_{xy}(T)$.
 It is easy to check that $G$ is $\pi$-invariant, and thus $\pi(G)$ is a closed $G_\delta$ set in $S_F(T)$.
 Since $S_F(T)$ is compact Hausdorff, there is a continuous function $f\colon S_F(T)\to [0,1]$ such that $f(p)=0$ if and only if $p\in \pi(G)$.
 So $g\coloneqq f\circ\pi\colon S_{xy}(T)\to [0,1]$ is a continuous $\pi$-invariant function with the property that $g(p)=0$ if and only if $p\in\pi\inv(\pi(G))=G$.
 In other words, $g(\tp(ab))=0$ if and only if $E(a,b)$.

 Now define $\rho\colon S_{xy}(T)\to [0,1]$ such that for $a,b\in\M^x$,

 Then $\rho$ is well-defined, and it is easy to check that $\rho$ is a pseudo-metric.
 Using basic point-set topology, continuity of $g$, and the fact that restriction from $S_{xyz}(T)$ to $S_{xy}(T)$ is open, one can show that $\rho$ is continuous.
 So to finish the proof, it suffices to show that for any $a,b\in\M^x$, $\rho(ab)=0$ if and only if $E(a,b)$ holds.